hot33331/XamarinKickstart/xamarinlearning/README.md

-# Xamarin learnin / getting started ressources
+# Xamarin learning / getting started ressources
 On this page we focus on training.
 There are tons of good resources where you can learn about Xamarin:

 ### ~~Xamarin University~~ -> Microsoft Learn